aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 In this section, we take a close look on the contracts constituting the plugin ecosystem infrastructure.

-A plugin published on the Marketplace consist of
+An aragonOS Plugin consist of:

 - the `Plugin` implementation contract
 - a `PluginSetup` contract (internally referencing the implementation contract and used by the `PluginSetupProcessor`)